Postmarketing Surveillance Programs

 Drug Shortages.
 It is FDA's policy to attempt to prevent or alleviate shortages of medically necessary products.
 Drug shortages may arise from varying causes, such as the unavailability of raw materials or packaging components, marketing decisions, and enforcement issues.
 See the MaPP on Drug Shortage Management (PDF - 78KB) for an overview of CDER's drug shortage management responsibilities, and how drug shortage reports are processed.

 Therapeutic Inequivalence Reporting.
 In the past 10 years, FDA's Center for Drug Evaluation and Research has received an increase of reports of drug products that fail to work in patients because the product simply has no effect or is toxic.
 These problems are usually attributed to switching brands of drugs.
 As a result, on Sept.
 14, 1988, FDA created in CDER the Therapeutic Inequivalence Action Coordinating Committee (TIACC) to identify and evaluate reports of therapeutic failures and toxicity that could indicate that one product is not equivalent to another similar product

-FDA Adverse Event Reporting System (FAERS) Facts About Current Good Manufacturing Practices (cGMPs) ISMP Medication Errors Reporting Program (MERP) MedWatch: The FDA Safety Information and Adverse Event Reporting Program National Coordinating Council for Medication Error Reporting and Prevention Office of Surveillance and Epidemiology (OSE)
+FDA Adverse Event Reporting System (FAERS) Facts About the Current Good Manufacturing Practices (CGMPs) ISMP Medication Errors Reporting Program (MERP) MedWatch: The FDA Safety Information and Adverse Event Reporting Program National Coordinating Council for Medication Error Reporting and Prevention Office of Surveillance and Epidemiology (OSE)